Rita, Sue and Bob Too review at Octagon Theatre, Bolton – ‘a timely revival’

-Once they’re done babysitting his kids, Bob drives them home and instigates things by asking if they know what a Durex is and how to use one.
-The sex is presented in drawn-out queasy scenes, with Bob’s juddering buttocks framed by feet clad in schoolgirl’s ankle socks.
-It is simultaneously appalling and not without humour as they negotiate the uncomfortable backseat, muck about with rubber johnnies and debate whether it’s necessary to take off their trousers.
+Rita and Sue have been babysitting Bob’s kids.
+As he’s driving them home he asks if they know what a condom is and how to use one.
+The sex that follows is presented in drawn-out queasy scenes, with Bob’s juddering buttocks framed by the girls’ feet.
+They are wearing white schoolgirl ankle socks.
+These scenes are presented as being rightfully appalling.
+But they’re also not without moments of humour, as the characters negotiate the uncomfortable backseat of Bob’s car, muck about with rubber johnnies and debate whether or not it’s entirely necessary to take off their trousers.

-One of the most notable things about the play is its total lack of sentimentality and its refusal to condemn.
-Jason Atherton’s Bob is a basically a penis in jeans who’s using the girls for his own gratification but he is not portrayed solely as a predator.
-It's shocking, perhaps now more so than then, but these things happened where Dunbar grew up.
+One of the most notable things about the play is its refusal to condemn.
+Jason Atherton’s Bob is a basically a penis in jeans.
+He’s using the girls for his own gratification but he is not portrayed solely as a predator.
+His behaviour is shocking, perhaps now even more so than it was then, but these things happened where Dunbar grew up.
 They happened to her.
-And it's clear that, for the girls, sex is more entertaining than the YTS.
-Bob is something they do together.
-But of course it’s not him who gets labelled a slut by all and sundry when people find out what they’ve been up to, nor him who has to deal with the pregnancy that results.
+And it’s clear that, for Rita and Sue, sex is a form of release.
+It’s definitely more entertaining than the YTS.
+Bob is something the girls can do together.
+But of course, as the play makes clear, it’s not him who gets labelled a slut by all and sundry when people find out what they’ve been up to, nor him who has to deal with the pregnancy that results.

 Max Stafford-Clark directed the original production at the Royal Court and here, in his last production for Out of Joint after 23 years, he revisits the play he championed, co-directing with Kate Wasserberg.

-The revival highlights both the richness of the play – Dunbar’s writing concentrates on the bonds between women; even Michelle, Bob’s wife, who’s deemed by the girls to have everything a woman could want because she has a husband and some nice clothes, is shown to be warm and not unsympathetic – as well as its roughness.
+This revival highlights the richness – and occasional roughness – of the play.
+Dunbar’s writing concentrates on the bonds between the female characters; even Michelle, Bob’s wife, who’s deemed by the girls to have everything a woman could want because she has a husband and some nice clothes, is shown to be warm and not unsympathetic.

-Bob’s anger that Thatcher has created a world in which the rich will only get richer takes on a horrible resonance, as does the knowledge of what life likely has in store for Rita and Sue as young working class women in a world that increasingly will demonise them.
-What’s most troubling about this play is how difficult it is to even imagine a voice like Dunbar’s being given such a platform today.
+Bob’s anger that Thatcher has created a world in which the rich will only get richer has a horrible resonance, as does the knowledge of what life likely has in store for Rita and Sue as young working class women in a world that will, increasingly, demonise them.
+This is a troubling play in many ways but what’s most troubling about it is how difficult it is to even imagine a voice like Dunbar’s being given such a platform today.